haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cli-cmds/cli-howto.md

 {% include install/new-cli-intro.html %}

 ### 先决条件
-Before you begin, make sure you understand the following:
+开始之前, make sure you understand the following:

 *	All Magento command-line interface (CLI) commands rely on the Magento application and must have access to its context, dependency injections, plug-ins, and so on.
 *	All CLI commands should be implemented in the scope of your {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} and should depend on the module's status.